 I’ve been a blogger since 2008 and I love what I do.
 Blogging is creative, fun, keeps my brain stimulated, and makes me extra money.
-As a Baby Boomer, I know that having more income is always a good thing, and what I make from blogging is passive.
+As a single woman and Baby Boomer, I know that having extra income is a good thing, and what I make from my blog is fairly passive.
 It ka-chings while I sleep . . . literally!
-That’s just one of the reasons I believe anyone who wants extra income should start a blog.

-Or, you may want to reinvent yourself to fully live your passions and pursue new interests.
+Or, you may want to reinvent yourself entirely to pursue your passions or new interests.

 Making money with a blog

 I earn extra cash by linking to products I love that I have affiliate and brand partnerships with.
 In doing so, I’ve been able to connect with fabulous people in all sorts of industries.
-As a perk, I get to try out and keep products to review.
+As a perk, I get to try out and keep products that I review for brands.
+This may appear insincere but the best affiliate marketers only promote brands they truly love and recommend and post honest reviews.

-If you’re ready to start a blog, I guarantee these tips will make sense if you think you’re technically challenged.
+If you’re ready to start a blog, follow the steps below.
+I assure you they are not hard, even if you are technically challenged.

-Think about the future of your website.
-A mommy blogger will someday become an empty nester Midlife bloggers will become seniors.
+Think about the future of your website when deciding your domain name.
+For instance, a mommy blogger will someday become an empty nester.
+Midlife bloggers will become seniors.
 When I chose the name BabyBoomster.com it was not only fun but reflected my generation.
-I can be 100-years-old and always be a Baby Boomer.
+When I am 100-years-old, God willing, I will always be a Baby Boomer.

-I buy my domains at GoDaddy.com.
-They have an easy search engine for domain names and are affordable and reliable.
+I buy my domains at GoDaddy.com because it is an affordable and reliable site.
 However, I host my site elsewhere.

-2. To create a serious business online, use WordPress as your blogging platform
+3. To build a serious business online, use WordPress.org as your blogging platform

-The best way to start your blog off on the right foot, whether you want to make it a business or have a professional look, is to have a self-hosted WordPress site.
+The best way to start your blog off on the right foot, whether you want to make it a business or simply want a professional look, is to have a self-hosted WordPress site.
 WordPress is the premier blogging platform online today.

 But, be aware that there are two types of WordPress software.